-Steve Donahue was introduced as the John R. Rockwell Head Coach of Men’s Basketball on March 17, 2015 and has completed four seasons as the 20th head coach in program history.
+Steve Donahue was introduced as the John R. Rockwell Head Coach of Men’s Basketball on March 17, 2015 and has completed five seasons as the 20th head coach in program history.

 Donahue's third year at Penn was one of the most memorable in the program's illustrious history.
 The Quakers went 24-9 overall, the most wins since the 2001-02 team had 25.
 In Ivy League play, Penn went 12-2 during the regular season and clinched a share of its first Ancient Eight title since 2006-07.
 Following the regular season, the Red and Blue defeated Yale and then co-champion Harvard in the Ivy League Tournament to earn the program's first NCAA Tournament bid since 2007.
 The Quakers traveled to Wichita, Kan., where they fell to top-seeded Kansas, 76-60, in what amounted to a home game for the Jayhawks.

 Donahue’s hiring marked a return to Penn for the Delaware County native; he was an assistant coach for the Quakers under Fran Dunphy from 1990-91 until 1999-2000.
 During that 10-year span, Penn won six Ivy League titles including four separate undefeated conference campaigns, compiling a 182-91 overall record that included a 114-26 mark in Ivy play.Read more »